-Knowing your immune type and how to reverse that type is fundamental to ridding ourselves of autoimmune disease.
+Knowing your immune type (Th1, Th2 or Th17) and how to reverse that type is fundamental to ridding ourselves of autoimmune disease.

-Autoimmunity is on the rise and will quickly become the number one reason for disease, over and above cancer, diabetes and heart disease – which some doctors are already putting into the autoimmune category.
+Autoimmunity is on the rise and will quickly become the number one reason for disease, over and above cancer, diabetes and heart disease.
+In fact, some doctors are already putting these conditions into the autoimmune category.

 Our body is always sending us signals.
-Sometimes we are getting immune reactions to things that we do not think twice about.
+Sometimes we have immune reactions that we do not think twice about – things like allergies, acid reflux or fevers.
 We often think these reactions are “normal” long before we get an actual disease diagnosis.
 If we heed these signs, then we can most certainly prevent an autoimmune process, or becoming stuck in a disease state.

 Allergies and fever are two responses of the immune system.
-These are signs that let us know that we are dealing with an immune situation in the form of an infection or something we have an allergic reaction to.
+They let us know that we are dealing with an immune situation in the form of an infection or something we have an allergic reaction to.
 They are the “messengers”, not the message, and they are normal responses to abnormal situations.

 We spend a fortune on anti-febrile and anti-allergy medications, but in doing so, we are killing the messenger and not the message these symptoms are trying to tell us.